 All cylinders have regular misfires!
-Yeah, I had the feeling that by very low required torque, the misfires could be felt, but I blamed uneven road or my paranoia after a regular work with N43/N53 series engines.
+Yeah, I had the feeling that by very low required torque, the misfires could be felt, but I blamed uneven road or my paranoia after regular work with N43/N53 series engines.

-I checked – displayed misfire counters are of the actual session.
-When starting a new session, data are cleared, their (misfire) number increases during driving time.
+I checked – the displayed misfire counters are of the actual session.
+When starting a new session, data are cleared, and their (misfire) number increases during driving time.
 I had no doubt that DME really registers the misfires in low load mode.

 I was wrong.

-At first, I decided to check if my suspicions regarding misfires on the low requested torque mode are true.
+At first, I decided to check if my suspicions regarding misfires on the low requested torque mode were true.
 I turned on the Expert mode, chose Rough run data, and went to a drive.

 Here, the unevenness of the engine performance (cylinders) in idle.